JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - This api endpoint will be a new spotify endpoint in our spotify controller #DONE
 - Figure out why the single track page does not have a 100% opacity
+- Single track page details do not load on the first open, only after the second time
+##### The single track page is proving to be problematic, It might have something to do with the fact that it is a separate stack.
+The transparent nav theme seems to be affecting it.
+When I go back using the header, it works.
-- Single track page details do not load on the first open, only after the second time Here we will display much more info about a track than before, for motivation let's use the notes in the main file
+Here we will display much more info about a track than before, for motivation let's use the notes in the main file